Dark Water (2005 film): Plot

-That night, Dahlia follows footsteps to the roof and sees that water is spilling from the water tower.
-Inside she finds Natasha's body and calls the police, horrified.
+That night, Dahlia sees water spilling from the water tower.
+Inside, she finds Natasha's body and calls the police, horrified.
 Veeck is arrested for negligence as he was aware of her body.
-This was why he refused to fix the complex's plumbing problems, and he is taken away.
-Veeck kept claiming that Natasha's parents paid him money to keep quiet about their willful abandonment of their daughter and lie for them that she was with either of them.
-Dahlia and Platzer discover that Natasha's parents had cruelly abandoned her.
-In turn, they also conclude that Natasha was left to fend for herself.
-She fell into the water tower and drowned, leaving her as a vengeful ghost who is jealous of Cecilia because she has Dahlia as her mother.
+This was why he refused to fix the complex's plumbing problems.
+Veeck claims that Natasha's parents paid him to keep quiet about their wilful neglect of their daughter.
+Dahlia and Platzer discover that Veeck’s claim is true.
+Left to fend for herself, Natasha fell into the water tower and drowned, leaving her a vengeful ghost who is jealous of Cecilia because she has a mother.

-Dahlia agrees to move closer to Kyle so that shared custody will be easier.
-As she packs, a girl in a hooded bathrobe who resembles Cecilia asks her to read to her.
-When Dahlia hears Cecilia playing in the bathtub, she realizes that the girl is Natasha.
-Natasha begs Dahlia not to leave but Dahlia rushes into the bathroom to save Cecilia.
-Natasha locks Cecilia in the shower compartment and holds her underwater.
-Dahlia pleads with Natasha to let her daughter go, promising to be her mother forever.
-Floods overwhelm the apartment which drowns Dahlia, and Natasha and the ghost of Dahlia walk the hall as mother and daughter.
+Dahlia agrees to move closer to Kyle to make shared custody easier.
+As she packs, Cecilia asks Dahlia to read to her.
+When Dahlia hears Cecilia playing in the bathtub, she realizes that the girl is Natasha, who begs her not to leave and attempts to drown Cecilia until Dahlia promises to be her mother.
+Floods overwhelm the apartment and drown Dahlia, and Natasha and Dahlia's ghosts walk the hall together.

-Three weeks later, Kyle (now given full custody over his daughter following Dahlia's death) and Cecilia pick up the rest of their belongings in Dahlia's apartment.
-In the elevator, Dahlia's ghost braids Cecilia's hair, telling her she will always be with her.
-The film ends with Kyle and Cecilia leaving for Kyle's apartment.
+Three weeks later, Kyle and Cecilia pick up the rest of her belongings from the old apartment.
+Dahlia's ghost braids Cecilia's hair in the elevator, telling her she will always be with her.
+Now given full custody of Cecilia, Kyle takes her to his apartment.